wertania/codeforms/README.md

 docker build -t formy-local .
 docker run -p 8080:80 formy-local
 ´´´

+## Read privacy for your users

+You want to be sure to don´t have trouble GDPR/DSGVO(Europe)?
+Since Formy is a Single-Page-App without Backend the user will never send any data to us or someone else.
+Only the action that you define will be fired directly from the User´s browser.

+Great, isn´t it?

+## Use locally inside your companies network?

+Yes!
+You can do that.
+If you deploy your config JSON locally in your domain Formy.com will also work.
+The only things you need to take care about is that the server for the config have CORS allowed for Formy.com.

 ## Build on the top of a great Open-Source Stack